TUD-JB-Templates/JBtemplates/git.md

 Git provides thus a way to synchronize files between a server and local stored files.
 Other servers can host the webpage (the Jupyter Book) by requesting the files and utilizing a build script.

 Both GitHub and GitLab provide an online integrated development environment: an online version of VSC.
-This approach is advised for those new to git, python, and programming.
+This approach (coding in the online IDE) is advised for those new to git, python, and programming.

+Below is a description of both GitHub and GitLab - TU Delft and subsequently an oversight of the (dis)advantages of each these systems.
+Know that we are able to connect these two (synchronize between them).

 ## GitHub
 GitHub is a web-based platform for hosting and collaborating on Git repositories.
 Owned by Microsoft, GitHub offers tools for code review, issue tracking, and project management, making it popular for open-source and private projects alike.
 One valuable feature is GitHub Pages, which allows you to publish static websites directly from a repository, making it easy to share documentation, portfolios, or project pages.